 - Write engaging posts

-- Manage your content calendar with tools like Hootsuite or Buffer
+- Manage a content calendar with Hootsuite or Buffer as core social media intern job duties

-Fun fact: 80% of marketers track social metrics regularly!
-You’ll do the same—analyzing KPIs, tracking follower growth, and tweaking strategies based on data.
+80% of marketers track social metrics regularly!
+You will analyze KPIs, track follower growth, and adjust plans based on social media analytics in most social media internships.

 Compensation and Benefits

-Did you know that interns in tech hubs like San Francisco and New York often earn 30% more than those in smaller cities?
-Your pay will depend on factors like location, company size, and your skill level.
+Interns in tech hubs like San Francisco and New York often earn 30 percent more than those in smaller cities.
+Your social media internship salary depends on location, company size, and skill level.

 Making the Most of Your Experience

-Don’t be shy about asking for feedback.
-Schedule regular check-ins with your supervisor – interns who do this are 45% more likely to land full-time social media intern jobs!
-It shows you’re serious about growing and improving.
+Schedule regular check ins with your supervisor.
+Interns who do this are 45 percent more likely to land full time social media intern jobs.
+This shows steady growth and commitment.

 Related – Social media manager freelancers